-Since 1918, Civic Music has promoted and recognized excellence in music education in our community.
+Since 1918, CIVIC MUSIC has promoted and recognized excellence in music education in our community.
 In keeping with our mission, we annually recognize individuals for their outstanding work in the field of music education.
-We are pleased this year to move our celebration of educators to the month of March - - Music in Our Schools Month.
-We are also pleased to announce a collaboration with the Milwaukee Symphony Orchestra and the addition of an award, ACE Teacher of the Year.
+We are pleased to host this celebration of educators in the month of March - - Music in Our Schools Month.
+We are honored to continue our collaboration with the Milwaukee Symphony Orchestra on this project.

 The awards are: